avengers-p7/Avengers_P7_Documents/Application_CI/Implementation/Slack Notification/Shared_Library/README.md

 ***

-# What is Shared Library
+# What is Shared Library?

 A shared library in Jenkins is a reusable collection of Groovy scripts that can be used by multiple Jenkins jobs.Shared libraries provide a way to efficiently share code and resources among multiple programs, promoting code reuse, efficient memory usage, and easier maintenance and updates.Each shared library requires users to define a name and a method of retrieving source code.
 These methods include local files, Git repositories, and Jenkins SCM plugins.
 Optionally, users can also set a default library version.